Hixie/isd/servers/src/README.md

 The protocol uses WebSocket text frames containing a list of one or more null-terminated fields.

-Numeric fields are represented as decimal stringifications.
+There are five kinds of fields:

+   - int64: optional "-" prefix, followed by digits representing an number in the range -2^63 ..
+2^63-1.

+   - uint64: digits representing an number in the range 0 ..
+2^64-1.

+   - double: "Nan" for not-a-number, "+Inf" for positive infinity, "-Inf" for negative infinity, and otherwise an optional sign, followed by digits, a period, and optionally an "E" followed by an optional sign and more digits, where the number before the "E" is the mantissa and the number after the "E" is an exponent, with the range of a IEEE754 binary64.
+Infinities are never sent by the server.
+Non-numbers and infinities must never be sent by the client.

+   - boolean: "T" for true, "F" for false.

+   - string: plain text (that conforms to UTF-8).
+All fields are text fields unless otherwise specified.

 The first field is the command, the second is a 32 bit number called the conversation ID.
 Subsequent fields are arguments to the command and are command-specific.

 The server responds in the same format.
-Replies always start with a field that says `reply`, then the conversation ID, then either a `T` if the command was successful, followed by some extra data specific to the command, or an `F` indicating failure, followed by an error code from the list in `common/isderrors.pas`.
+Replies always start with a field that says `reply`, then the conversation ID (uint64), then either a `T` if the command was successful, followed by some extra data specific to the command, or an `F` indicating failure, followed by an error code from the list in `common/isderrors.pas`.

 Replies are not guaranteed to be sent back in the order that messages were received (hence the conversation ID field).